Prospect: information for the user

 Consult your doctor or pharmacist before starting to take Baripril

-An angiotensin II receptor antagonist (ARA) (also known as "sartans" - for example, valsartan, telmisartan, irbesartan), particularly if you have kidney problems related to diabetes.
+an angiotensin II receptor antagonist (ARA) (also known as "sartans" - e.g., valsartan, telmisartan, irbesartan), especially if you have kidney problems related to diabetes.

 See also the information under the heading "Do not take Baripril".

-In all these cases, inform your doctor as you may need to adjust the dose or discontinue Baripril or monitor your potassium levels in the blood.
-If you have diabetes and are taking oral antidiabetic medications or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Baripril.
+In all these cases, inform your doctor, as you may need a dose adjustment or to discontinue medication with Baripril or monitor your potassium levels in the blood.
+If you have diabetes and are taking oral antidiabetics or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Baripril.

 Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Baripril, as there may be a sudden drop in blood pressure associated with anesthesia.

-You should be aware that Baripril reduces blood pressure in black patients less effectively than in patients who are not black.
+You should be aware that Baripril lowers blood pressure in black patients less effectively than in non-black patients.

-Inform your doctor if you think you may be pregnant.
-Baripril is not recommended at the beginning of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause serious harm to your baby if used during this period (see Pregnancy section).
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Baripril before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Baripril.
+Baripril is not recommended at the beginning of pregnancy and should not be used if you are pregnant for more than 3 months, as it may cause serious harm to your baby if used from the third month of pregnancy.

 Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.

-Certain medications may interact with Baripril; your doctor may need to adjust your dose and/or take other precautions, or discontinue one of them.
+Certain medications may interact with Baripril; your doctor may need to modify your dose and/or take other precautions or discontinue treatment with one of them.

 Pregnancy and breastfeeding